-How will the corridors be selected?
+How were the corridors selected?

-A selection process based on the outlined 11 priority criteria, (section 3.2 in the Program Overview), will allow the Destination Development Team to identify corridors where impact can be enhanced and maximized based on the available resources.
-For 2024-2025, the focus will continue to be on corridor opportunities that are cross jurisdictional, with an emphasis on interprovincial and interterritorial.
+A selection process based on the outlined 11 priority criteria, (section 3.2 in the Program Overview), allowed the Destination Development Team to identify corridors where impact can be enhanced and maximized based on the available resources.
+For 2024-2025, the focus continues to be on corridor opportunities that are cross jurisdictional, with an emphasis on interprovincial and interterritorial.